 Have you ever wondered how to write a screenplay?
 Have you fantasized about writing a Hollywood movie or, with a bit of luck, creating the next great TV series?

 In a visual age, with the decline of traditional publishing, you might look to script writing as a way to create the “literature of the future.”

-But what is the process to write a screenplay?
+But what is the process of writing a screenplay?
 How do you even begin?
-And how is it different or similar to writing a novel?
+And why is it important to know how writing films are different, but also can be similar, to writing a novel?

 Why I'm Thinking About Writing a Screenplay